| | The overall objective of the National Human Neural Stem Cell Resource

 actively participating with investigators in experimental designs

-aimed at utilizing the samples in the resource; and
+aimed at utilizing the samples in the resource; and to train

+scientists in the proper culture of stem cells.
 The Resource encourages researchers to study these cells as potential

 transplantable tissue for the repair of injury such as that sustained